Bachfischer/bachfischer.github.io/_posts/2022-01-21-testing-the-robustness-of-learned-index-structures.md

 To test the robustness of the learned indexes, I have generated a synthetic dataset of 1000 keys and ran the poisoning attack against each index implementation while varying the poisoning threshold from $p=0.01$ to $p=0.20$.

-The graphs below show the performance deterioration calculated as the ratio between the *mean lookup time in nanoseconds* for the legitimate (non-poisoned) dataset and the poisoned dataset.
+The graphs below show the performance deterioration calculated as the ratio between the *mean lookup time in nanoseconds* for the poisoned datasets and the legitimate (non-poisoned) dataset.

 SLR                                            | LogTE                                         | DLogTE                                        | 2P
 :---------------------------------------------:|:---------------------------------------------:|:---------------------------------------------:|:---------------------------------------------: